Browse by Medical Category

 The Division of Trauma, Emergency Surgery, and Surgical Critical Care is uniquely qualified to advance the care of the severely injured.
 Our team members bring together expertise in basic science research, execution of clinical trials, and delivery of excellent clinical care.
 Mass General and Harvard Medical School provides access to a research infrastructure, subject matter experts, and a patient population that is unique in the world.

-For more information about the Trauma Research Laboratory, please contact Theresa Jerry at email@example.com.
+For more information about the Trauma Research Laboratory, please contact Michelle Sanchez at firstname.lastname@example.org

 The research team members are: